Have you noticed—October is Pastor Appreciation Month?

 I didn’t grow up in a pastor’s home and I’m not a pastor’s wife, so I’ve not have that personal experience.
 But I’ve know many pastors and have been friends with several pastor’s wives and children.
 I’ve observed some of the many trials and challenges they go through on a regular basis.

-In an article written by Philip Wagner*, himself a pastor, he states: Peter Drucker, the late leadership guru, said that the four hardest jobs in America (not necessarily in order, he added) are:
+In an article written by Philip Wagner*, himself a pastor, he says that Peter Drucker, the late leadership guru, said that the four hardest jobs in America (not necessarily in order, he added) are:

 · The President of the United States